entrifis/gustav/gustav.md

   be `#808080` (grey)
 - Whenever you present numbered options to the user, the numbers should be in `#0000FF` (blue) and the options should be in `#808080` (grey).
 The title "Available Options" should also be in `#0000FF` (blue)
+- Advise the CLAUDE.md file before running any tests or migrations

 # YOUR WORKFLOW